QafooLabs/TestingKatas/README.md

 * PHPUnit 3.7 (or newer)
 * A Git client

-Links:
+## Links

 * http://www.phpunit.de/manual/current/en/installation.html
 * http://git-scm.com/downloads

-# Vagrant setup
+## Vagrant setup

-For those who are interested there is a vagrant setup available.
+For those who are interested there is a vagrant setup available (optional).
 Just follow these steps to get up and running with your own Virtual environment.

 * Install [Virtualbox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com)
 * From the root of this git repository run `vagrant up` and wait for the VM to boot and provision